-IDSA’s new Inclusion, Diversity, Access and Equity Task Force met for the first time at IDWeek.
-1st row, left to right: Jasmine Marcelin, MD; Katie Bourgoin; Salandra Fleming; Tina Tan, MD, FIDSA.
-2nd row, left to right: Raul Macias Gil, MD; Dawd Siraj, MD, FIDSA; Chris Busky, CAE; Janet Gilsdorf, MD, FIDSA, FPIDS; Ravina Kullar, PharmD, MPH, FIDSA; Paul Auwaerter, MD, FIDSA; Lilian Abbo, MD, FIDSA.
+We continue to thank IDSA’s 2018-19 Inclusion, Diversity, Access and Equity Task Force, pictured above at IDWeek in October, 2018: 1st row, left to right: Jasmine Marcelin, MD; Katie Bourgoin; Salandra Fleming; Tina Tan, MD, FIDSA.
+2nd row, left to right: Raul Macias Gil, MD; Dawd Siraj, MD, FIDSA; Chris Busky, CAE; Janet Gilsdorf, MD, FIDSA, FPIDS; Ravina Kullar, PharmD, MPH, FIDSA; Paul Auwaerter, MD, MBA, FIDSA; Lilian Abbo, MD, FIDSA.
+Not pictured: Maria Alcaide, MD, FIDSA; Jose Caro, MD; Katherine Moyer, DO; Manal Youssef–Bessler, MD.

 The following principles were approved by the IDSA Board on Dec.
 6: